 Working together to support high-cost claimants

 Given the ongoing challenge of increasing health care costs, Wellmark Blue Cross and Blue Shield understands the importance of providing proactive support for individuals and their employers.
 Wellmark can now detect potential and emerging high-cost claimants through in-depth claims analysis and expert review.
-Once identified, the care management team continues to monitor these individuals and develops personalized action plans strengthened by a unique mix of support programs, resources and outreach.
+Once identified, the case management team continues to monitor these individuals and develops personalized action plans strengthened by a unique mix of support programs, resources and outreach.

 This comprehensive, end-to-end high-cost claimant approach — including payment policies, payment reviews and proactive reporting — means better management of the health of your employees and your business.
 Together, we can thoughtfully manage the health and well-being of your employees and their families.